 A Healthcare Directive is a replacement for a living will, power of attorney for healthcare and an advance directive.
 By obtaining a form and completing it, you have the right to control your healthcare decisions.

-Healthcare Directives Form: a legal document developed to create a power of attorney for healthcare that meets the requirements of Minnesota, Wisconsin and Iowa residents.
+A legal document developed to create a power of attorney for healthcare that meets the requirements of Minnesota, Wisconsin and Iowa residents.

-Healthcare Directives Change Form: for those who have currently have a Winona Health Healthcare Directive, and wish to make changes.
+For those who have currently have a Winona Health Healthcare Directive, and wish to make changes.

-Facilitator List: a contact list of individuals available for questions and guidance.
+A contact list of individuals available for questions and guidance.